Multi-document Summarization via Deep Learning Techniques: A Survey: Evaluation metrics

-\textbf{Discussion.} Although there are many evaluation metrics for multi-document summarization, the indicators of the ROUGE series are generally accepted by the natural language processing community.
-Almost all the research works utilize ROUGE for evaluation, while other evaluation indicators are just for assistance.
+We summarize the advantages and disadvantages of above-mentioned evaluation metrics in Table \ref{tab:evaluations}.
+Although there are many evaluation metrics for MDS, the indicators of the ROUGE series are generally accepted by the summarization community.
+Almost all the research works utilize ROUGE for evaluation, while other evaluation indicators are just for assistance currently.
 Among the ROUGE family, ROUGE-1, ROUGE-2 and ROUGE-L are the most commonly used evaluation metrics.
-In addition, there are plenty of existing evaluation metrics used in machine translation task or other natural language processing tasks, such as BLEU \cite{papineni2002bleu} and METEOR \cite{banerjee2005meteor}, could be potentially used in multi-document summarization task.
+In addition, there are plenty of existing evaluation metrics in other natural language processing tasks that could be potentially adjusted for MDS tasks, such as \textsl{efficiency}, \textsl{effectiveness} and \textsl{coverage} from information retrieval.